eric-adj-projects/certifications/README.md

 # Professional Certifications & Education

-A collection of my professional certifications and completed courses in project management, AI, cloud technology, and more.
+A collection of my professional certifications, education and completed courses in project management, AI, cloud technology, and more.

 ## Education
 M.S.
 Information Systems - University of Maryland, Baltimore County